qontak-dev/chat/docs/Getting Started/Send Message.md

 # Send Message

 `Bot User` send message to Customer.
+This Endpoint only works with `Bot User Token`.

 ## Flow